Yandex Cloud

 3. In the left-hand panel, select WAF profiles and click Create WAF profile.

-7. By default, the WAF profile uses the OWASP Core Rule Set.
-Click the row with the rule set to view the rules it includes.
+7. Enable one or multiple rule sets.
+OWASP Core Rule Set, Yandex Ruleset, Yandex ML Ruleset.
+Click the row with the rule set to view its rules.

 With Terraform, you can quickly create a cloud infrastructure in Yandex Cloud and manage it using configuration files.
 These files store the infrastructure description written in HashiCorp Configuration Language (HCL).
 If you change the configuration files, Terraform automatically detects which part of your configuration is already deployed, and what should be added or removed.